Cresciano: Education

 In Cresciano about 232 or (39.5%) of the population have completed non-mandatory upper secondary education, and 22 or (3.7%) have completed additional higher education (either university or a Fachhochschule).
 Of the 22 who completed tertiary schooling, 45.5% were Swiss men, 31.8% were Swiss women.

 In Cresciano there were a total of 94 students (As of 2009).
 The Ticino education system provides up to three years of non-mandatory kindergarten and in Cresciano there were 15 children in kindergarten.
 The primary school program lasts for five years and includes both a standard school and a special school.
 In the municipality, 16 students attended the standard primary schools and 4 students attended the special school.
 In the lower secondary school system, students either attend a two-year middle school followed by a two-year pre-apprenticeship or they attend a four-year program to prepare for higher education.
 There were 30 students in the two-year middle school, while 9 students were in the four-year advanced program.

 The upper secondary school includes several options, but at the end of the upper secondary program, a student will be prepared to enter a trade or to continue on to a university or college.
 In Ticino, vocational students may either attend school while working on their internship or apprenticeship (which takes three or four years) or may attend school followed by an internship or apprenticeship (which takes one year as a full-time student or one and a half to two years as a part-time student).
-There were 7 vocational students who were attending school full-time and 10 who attend part-time.
+7 vocational students were attending school full-time and 10 who attended part-time.

 The professional program lasts three years and prepares a student for a job in engineering, nursing, computer science, business, tourism and similar fields.
 There were 3 students in the professional program.